 - Add the

-x-defaultline if missing → resolves the Search Console warning instantly and routes third-locale users to your English page on next crawl. - Verify
+x-defaultline if missing → clears the validator warning and routes third-locale users to your English page on the next crawl. - Verify

 A single source of truth for hreflang